Sermons

 10 November 2019

 Today we acknowledge All Saints Day and a day of remembrance for those who have given of their lives to defend our nation.
-It is a day when we give thanks to God for their lives but even more than that we give thanks for the hope of the resurrection which enables us to… Read more
+It is a day when we… Read more

 Year C – Reformation Sunday